Abdaishere/E-Jam/Admin Client/kafka_stack_docker_compose/README.md

 - ksqlDB Server: Confluent 7.3.2
 - Zoonavigator: 1.1.1

-For a UI tool to access your local Kafka cluster, use the free version of [Conduktor](https://www.conduktor.io/get-started)
+For a UI tool to access your local Kafka cluster, use [Conduktor](https://www.conduktor.io/get-started)

 ## Requirements